chastik/WissKI/01_Session/04U_CIDOCCRM-DomainOntologies.md

 ## Why do we use Ontologies?

-When we model research data, especially in the cultural heritage and humanities domain, we are not only describing data focusing on contexts and provenance.
+When we model research data, especially in the cultural heritage and humanities domain, we are not only describing data.

 Ontologies help us:

 * Express semantic relationships
-* Make knowledge machine-interpretable
+* Make knowledge machine-readable
 * Ensure interoperability across institutions and systems
 * Connect our data with Linked Open Data
 * Preserve context and provenance.